Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: First-Stage Strategy-Proofness

-To extend this to all $k > 1$, add $k - 1$ agents, all knowing and approving of three new projects of cost~1.
+We can extend this to all $k > 1$ for the case of U-FSSP-P. To do so, add $k - 1$ agents, all knowing and approving of three new projects of cost~1.
 All the new projects are placed uniformly on a circle with centre $p_4$ and a radius large enough so that all new projects will be in their own cluster.
-Then all the new projects will be shortlisted and we are back to the original case for $k = 1$. \end{proof}
+Then all the new projects will be shortlisted and we are back to the original case for $k = 1$.

-Note that the previous statement can be generalised to other distances; in particular, it holds for any surjective distance.
+Note that we only talked about U-FSSP-P and U-FSSP-P. The result for U-FSSP-O is immediately derived from Proposition~\ref{prop:FSSPimplications}. \end{proof} Note that the previous statement can be generalised to many distances.

-To conclude this section, note that the proofs of Propositions~\ref{prop:propShortRuleFSSP} and~\ref{prop:medianShortRuleUFSSP} do not extend to U-FSSP-A as that notion is about a specific profile for which we have no relevant information.
-However, the following facts hold for U-FSSP-A.